johyphene/emulatorTutorials/MATLAB/emulatorExamples/README.txt

-This is a MATLAB file written by Dr. Bruce Pitman with a brief overview on using ppgasp in MATLAB.
+This is a MATLAB live script written by Dr. Bruce Pitman with a brief overview on using ppgasp in MATLAB.